 [Optional provision – revised 9/21/2006:]

-@Basic Equipment Warranty
+Basic Equipment Warranty

 The Contractor warrants that all equipment rented or supplied under this Agreement shall be in good working order and shall conform to the needs specified by the AOC.
 The Contractor shall immediately replace any inoperative equipment with operative equipment, or make all adjustments, repairs, and parts replacements required to maintain the equipment rented or supplied hereunder in working condition.